BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Experiments

-\myparagraphd{CAD Autocompletion} We use a pretrained \modelName\ to autocomplete the full B-rep from partial faces provided by the user.
+We use a pretrained \modelName\ to autocomplete the full B-rep from partial faces provided by the user.
 Motivated by RePaint~\cite{lugmayr2022repaint}, a random subset of face tokens are replaced with the provided face geometry diffused to that time step during face denoising.
 The replacement is discontinued in the final 50 steps to allow minor adjustments to the provided faces.
-Subsequent edges and vertices are also regenerated.
-Fig.~\ref{fig:inpaint} shows diverse autocompleted results from different Gaussian noise.
-Even disjoint parts are connected and transformed into water-tight solids with faces seamlessly generated between, below, or above the given input.
+Subsequent edges and vertices are also regenerated. \autoref{fig:inpaint} shows diverse autocompleted results from different Gaussian noise.
+Disjoint parts are connected and transformed into water-tight solids with faces seamlessly generated between, below, or above the given input.
 The inpainting process can make slight adjustments to user input so that it connects with the rest of the geometry.
-For example, the radius of the legs has been slightly increased for the middle bed in the last row.
+For example, the radius of the legs slightly increase for the bed in the last row.